The Perth Exoplanet Survey Telescope

 Our home galaxy contains a hundred billion stars.
 On average each star hosts at least one planet.
-Over 3000 of these exoplanets have now been discovered.
+Nearly 4000 of these exoplanets have now been discovered.

-This website is the story of a little telescope in a suburban backyard that's played a small part in this grand quest.
+This website is the story of a little telescope in a suburban backyard that's played a small part in this quest.

 Why look for planets around distant stars?
 After all, we have little chance of ever seeing these planets directly, much less visiting.

 Because as far as we know, life arises only on planets, warmed by the light of their suns.
-So the search for planets is also the search for life 'out there'.
-Confirming there is life spread across the vastness of space will change how we view ourselves and our place in the cosmos.
+So the search for planets is also the search for life.
+Confirming that life in the vastness of space will change how we view ourselves and our place in the cosmos.

 Sept 2019: The PEST photometry pipeline is now available

 The set of programs that I have written for processing photometry and producing lots of nice plots and reports is now available here, together with a tutorial.

 The 2018 Amateur Achievement Award, Astronomical Society of the Pacific

 Last November, I had the great honour of receiving the 2018 Amateur Achievement Award from the Astronomical Society of the Pacific.
 This award is now known as the Gordon Myers Award and is to “recognize significant contributions to astronomy or amateur astronomy by those not employed in the field of astronomy in a professional capacity.”

 Past recipients have included David Levy and Robert Evans, comet and supernovae discoverers respectively, so it's wonderful recognition.